gergo-salyi/multibg-sway/README.md

 In case of errors multibg-sway logs to stderr and tries to continue.
 One may wish to redirect stderr if multibg-sway is being run as a daemon.

+### Resource usage

+Loaded wallpapers are stored uncompressed to enable fast wallpaper switching with nearly zero CPU use.
+For example for 10 full HD wallpaper this means 10*1920*1080*4 = 83 MB graphics memory use.

+Because multibg-sway doesn't have its own GPU context and manages graphics memory through sway, all this usage might be reported as additional memory used by the sway process.

 ## Installation

 - With Rust: